teras/JavaPlot/README.txt

 There are some things that are not supported yet.
 These are mainly the multiplot environment and splot-family commands.
 Still, using methods like getPreInit() and getPostInit() you might be able to simulate them.

+If you want to use SVG output in Java, you need a library to handle SVG files.
+Such a library is SVGSalamander provided with this package.
+There is a bug in this library, though, which ignores color values.
+Thus all colors in SVG graphs are black.

 Feedback